-We respect the preferences of our fellow community members.
+We respect the needs of our fellow community members.
 There may be individuals who do not wear masks for personal or medical reasons.
 In some cases, individuals may be impacted in their ability to wear masks by personal characteristics, including religious affiliation, disability, etc. In some cases, accommodations may be required.
 Please contact the AODA Office for support in such cases.

 How to wear and care for your non-medical cloth mask